Spicy Deviled Eggs

-If you serve these spicy devlied eggs at your next party, they will make everyone so happy everyone will forget about fighting about politics with grumpy Uncle Hank, and everyone will agree for once that these creamy spicy little nuggets of protein are the best thing to happen to a party since sliced bread, or at least plain deviled eggs.
+If you serve these low fat deviled eggs at your next party everyone will agree these creamy spicy little nuggets of protein are the best deviled eggs ever.

-But I am about to make that up to you with these Spicy Deviled Eggs.
-These bad boys are worth the nine year wait.
-I promise!
-And what makes me so happy about them is that, once the pesky business of peeling the eggs is over, they are so dog gone easy.
-That’s because the filling is just yolks, Greek yogurt, a little mayo, some spice and Sriracha.
-Here’s a tip: If you want your family and party people to think that you slaved away on these Spicy Deviled Eggs all day (even though it only takes a few minutes) try piping in the filling with a pastry tip, and then top them with assorted garnishes.
+This spicy deviled eggs recipe is so easy to make because the filling is just yolks, Greek yogurt, a little mayo, some spice and Sriracha.
+And if you want your guests to think that you slaved away on these all day (even though it only takes a few minutes) pipe yolk mixture with a piping bag or ziploc bag, and then top them with fun and yummy assorted garnishes.

 How to Make Spicy Deviled Eggs